 The finish line will be outside the Shire Hall on Market Hall, which is also the location of the Race Headquarters.

-All runners that complete the race will receive a t-shirt featuring an interesting and unique design for 2017.
+All runners that complete the race will receive a t-shirt featuring an interesting and unique design.
 Various sizes are available and can be selected when you are making your race entry.

 Timing and Results